Material Topics

 Challenges and Opportunities

 Climate change remains one of the top priorities for both the global community and GC as it can potentially disrupt business due to physical impacts, such as floods and droughts, raw material shortage, change in consumer behavior, and international trade barriers.
 Additionally, awareness about the effort to cap the global temperature rise at 1.5 oC has increased as a result of the laws, rules and regulations stipulated by the government to require the engagement of each sector in implementing the agreements from the 26th Session of the United Nations Convention on Climate Change (COP26).
-This, nonetheless, may cause production costs to soar and hinder GC’s business growth opportunity in the long run.
+This, nonetheless, may cause production costs to soar and hinder GC’s business growth opportunity, including the impacts and risks of carbon taxes, which may affect the company’s business performance, drives strategies and direction to achieve the Net Zero goal.
+This also creates business opportunities in developing low-carbon technologies and products, meeting consumer needs, adding business value, and enhancing the company’s credibility and reputation.

 Climate Strategy

-GC has established both short-term and long-term strategies for energy management and climate change in accordance with the Task Force on Climate-related Financial Disclosures (TCFD).
+GC has established both short-term and long-term strategies for energy management and climate change in accordance with the Task Force on Climate-related Financial Disclosures (TCFD) and International Financial Reporting Standards (IFRS) S2: Climate-related Disclosures.

 Our climate change action plan focuses on enhancing the production process, energy management and energy conservation to achieve optimal efficiency.
 We also consider the possibility of utilizing alternative energy to uplift our performance in greenhouse gas reduction while planning to expand the scope of operations to incorporate scope 3 value chain emissions.